Executive Summary

 Quantum computers powerful enough to shatter today’s public-key crypto aren’t on next quarter’s CAPEX sheet—but with Shor-quality qubits projected inside the 2030s, data harvested today could be decrypted tomorrow (“store-now, crack-later”).
 In July 2022 NIST selected four post-quantum (PQ) algorithms for standardization; by the end of 2025 draft FIPS documents will push them toward production.

 This report demystifies the math, scopes the risk windows, inventories software/hardware readiness, and delivers a playbook for CISOs, solution architects, and protocol maintainers who must migrate without breaking legacy integrations or compliance mandates.
+Teams often pair this work with a dedicated security engineering engagement to harden rollout plans and controls.

 Table of Contents